robertiagar/robertiagar.com/_posts/2016-10-09-shooting-film-with-the-nikon-fm-slr-camera.md

 ### Why would you use an SLR when you have a modern DSLR?

-Grate question.
+Great question.
 I only use it for nostalgic reasons.
 Some of the shots I've taken could've been easily taken with an DSLR and made to look like vintage photos editing software ligh Photoshop or Lightroom.
 But the random light leaks, that moment when you miss the focus by an inch, random specs on the film can't be so easily added in.
 There's something so satisfaying when you take your shot, get the film to be developed and then look through your frames and see that out of 36 you get 10-20 frames that are just perfect --for an amateur of course.